kragen/derctuo/knuth-paeth-minsky-rotation.md

 *β*²))/*β* ≈ -.0877.
 Starting at (100, 0), we proceed to (98.5,
 17.4), (93.9, 34.3), (86.5, 50.1).
 These all have magnitude 100 and
 angles of respectively 0°, 10°, 20°, and 30°, so it seems to be
-working.
+working, though with a bit of rounding error — the last one should have been (86.6 = 100√¾, 50.0 = 100/2).

-Minsky's circle algorithm and two-shear image rotation
+Minsky’s circle algorithm and two-shear image rotation
 ------------------------------------------------------

-Paeth's algorithm is strikingly similar to the Minsky circle algorithm described in HAKMEM, which computes an approximate rotation of a point around the origin as follows:
+Paeth’s algorithm is strikingly similar to the Minsky circle algorithm described in HAKMEM, which computes an approximate rotation of a point around the origin as follows: